MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-false-positives-negatives.md

 ![Definition of false positive and negatives in Defender for Endpoint](images/false-positives-overview.png)

 Fortunately, steps can be taken to address and reduce these kinds of issues.
-If you're seeing false positives/negatives in your [Microsoft Defender Security Center](../defender/microsoft-365-security-center-mde.md), your security operations can take steps to address them by using the following process:
+If you're seeing false positives/negatives in [Microsoft 365 Defender](microsoft-defender-security-center.md) (formerly the Microsoft Defender Security Center), your security operations can take steps to address them by using the following process:

 1. [Review and classify alerts](#part-1-review-and-classify-alerts)
 2. [Review remediation actions that were taken](#part-2-review-remediation-actions)